alexirpan/alexirpan.github.io/_posts/2017-03-21-perils-batch-norm.markdown

 Alright.
 Now: batch norm.
 Batch norm changes models in two fundamental ways.

-* At training time, the output for a single input $$x_i$$ depends on the other $$x_j$$ within the minibatch.
+* At training time, the output for a single input $$x_i$$ depends on the other $$x_j$$ in the minibatch.
-* At testing time, the model runs a different computation path.
+* At testing time, the model runs a different computation path, because now it normalizes with the moving average instead of the minibatch average.

 Almost no other optimization trick has these properties.
-That makes it easier to write code that only works when inputs are minibatch independent, or only works when train time and test time do the same computation.
+That makes it easier to write code that only works when inputs are minibatch independent, or only works when train time and test time do the same thing.
 The code's never been pushed that way.
 I mean, why would it?
 It's not like somebody's going to come up with a technique that breaks those assumptions, right?

 Yes, you can treat batch norm as black box normalization magic, and it can even work out for a while.
 But in practice,
 [the abstraction leaks](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/),
-like all abstractions do, and making sure your code is compatible with batch norm can be tiring.

-I just want things to work, and every time
-I run into Yet Another Batch Norm issue I get sad for a bit, before digging into what broke this time.

-In my experience, every deep learning abstraction leaks a bit.
-It's just that batch norm's idiosyncrasies make it leak a lot more.
+like all abstractions do, and batch norm's idiosyncrasies make it leak a lot more than it should.

+Look, I just want things to work.
+So every time I run into Yet Another Batch Norm issue, I get disappointed.
+Every time I realize I have to make sure all my code is batch-norm proof, I get annoyed this is even a thing I have to do.
+Ever since the one network vs two network thing, I've been paranoid, because it is only by dumb luck that I implemented the same model twice.
+The difference is big enough that the whole project could have died.

 So...Why Haven't People Ditched Batch Norm?